vettloffah/odoo-await/README.md

 # Odoo Await

-Simple Odoo API client using async await.
-Features CRUD, external IDs, and related field methods.
+Simple Odoo API client built with promises for async / await usage.
+Features CRUD, many2many field methods, and more.

 # Contributing
 Happy to merge all useful features and bug fixes.
 Just start an 'issue' regarding the update, fork the repo,